Late Effects after a Bone Marrow Transplant in Children

 Many children who had a bone marrow transplant excel in school with no problems.
 However, some children experience learning difficulties after transplant and will need special accommodations in school.

-Learning problems are more common among children transplanted at an early age.
-They may include:
+Learning problems are more common among children transplanted at an early age and those who had total body irradiation.
+Problems may include:

 • difficulty remembering things